 Keep abreast of the latest news and events happening at NYGSP.

-Spring 2017 open house and information sessions:
+Spring 2018 open house and information sessions:

-Thursday, October 12, 6:30 PM
+Thursday, February 15, 6:30 PM

-Tuesday, October 24, 2:15 PM
+Tuesday, March 13, 2:15 PM

-Thursday, November 9, 6:00 PM
+Thursday, April 12, 6:00 PM

 Introduction to Modern Psychoanalysis (course)

-TEN TUESDAYS: 7:15-8:45 PM: FROM SEPTEMBER 26 TO DECEMBER 5 – $500 FOR 10 CLASSES (CLASSES DO NOT MEET NOVEMBER 21)
+TEN TUESDAYS: 7:15-8:45 PM: FROM FEBRUARY 6 TO MAY 4 – $500 FOR 10 CLASSES

 This popular course offers the fundamentals of modern psychoanalytic theory and technique to those considering psychoanalytic training.
 Topics include transference, resistance, countertransference, and emotional communication.
 Open to clinicians and the public.